 And the best part is that it's actually very easy these days to start using a VPN, thereby adding a significant extra layer of security to your online activities.
 Take ClearVPN for example — a fast and user-friendly premium VPN service with a proven track record for keeping its users safe on public Wi-Fi.

 For new users, you need only download and install the ClearVPN app on your device.
-After you run the VPN app, you'll find the smart connection shortcut which you can activate with just once click/tap.
+After you run the VPN app, you can activate with just once click/tap on the main button in the middle of the screen.

 In addition, you can use ClearVPN for free (with limitations) on most computers (Windows or macOS) as well as mobile devices such as smartphones and tablets (iOS and Android).